 We face risks related to health epidemics or outbreaks of communicable diseases.
 The outbreak of communicable diseases could result in a widespread health crisis that could adversely affect general commercial activity and the economies and financial markets of many countries, which in the case of COVID-19 has occurred.
 The COVID-19 pandemic has resulted in governments implementing numerous containment measures, such as travel bans and restrictions, particularly quarantines, shelter-in-place or total lock-down orders and business limitations and shutdowns.
-Some restrictions aimed at minimizing the spread of COVID-19 have been and may from time to time be eased or lifted in the U.S. and other countries; however, in response to local surges and new waves of infection, including those caused by the spread of the Delta, Omicron and other variants, some countries, states, and local governments have maintained or reinstituted these restrictions, or may reinstitute these restrictions from time to time, in response to rising rates of infection.
+Many restrictions aimed at minimizing the spread of COVID-19 have been eased or lifted in the U.S. and other countries; however, in response to local surges and new waves of infection, including those caused by the spread of certain variants of the virus, some countries, states, and local governments have reinstituted these restrictions, or may reinstitute these restrictions from time to time, in response to rising rates of infection.